 - Due diligence reports in relation to the IP/IT/DP aspects of corporate acquisitions.

-- Standard terms and conditions of supply of services.
+- Standard terms and conditions of for the supply of goods and services.

 - Non-disclosure agreements.